MarkSchwe/Project01/README.md

 # Project01

-This project is made of 3 parts, with each having 2 files associated with each, a header file to initially lay out the functions and variables within each, and the functions themselves.
+This project is made of 3 parts plus a main Project1.cpp file, with each of the three parts having 2 files associated with each, a header file to initially lay out the functions and variables within each, and the functions themselves.
 Within the book function, There are three variables, a string for the name, an int for the date of retrival, and a boolean that returns true if the book is renewable, and false if it is not.
 There is also a pointer to another Book object within this, and this is in order to help create a singly linked list of book objects with an instance of the StuNode class being what provides the header for this.
 Within the book object, there is the Constructor and a print function.
 Next, there is the StuNode class, which is a little bulkier when compared to the book object.